 This section displays what level of matches the player or group aspires to play as a team.
 The dark grey dots indicate the type of matches you would like to play.
 The light grey dots indicate the type of matches they would like to play.
 A highlighted white dot indicates types of matches that both parties want to play.

-The gameplay data in the Stats section is populated from the players’ Steam or Riot account.
-If provided, we also display stats from third-party platforms (e.g. FACEIT).
+The gameplay data in the Stats section is populated from the players’ Steam, Riot Games or Epic Games account.
+If provided, we also display stats from third-party platforms (e.g. FACEIT and Tracker Network).